Is the Caliper Assessment Test Valid? (Read Below to Discover)

-Says it’s not a pass/fail test, spends for 25 minutes talking about how to “beat the test”.
+Says it’s not a pass/fail test and spends 25 minutes talking about how to “beat the test”.

-Even if there is nothing wrong with the test, the advice given here will still add errors and biases into the assessment.
-And it’s hard to say that following these advice will improve one’s chances on this type of assessment.
+Even if there is nothing wrong with the test, the advice is given here will still add errors and biases to the assessment.
+And it’s hard to say that following this advice will improve one’s chances on this type of assessment.

 - Ironically, answering the whole test in a consistent manner shouldn’t be an active behavior.
-If you’re answering personality assessments genuinely, by nature, you will answer in a way that is consistent to your own trait characteristics.
+If you’re answering personality assessments genuinely, by nature, you will answer in a way that is consistent with your own trait characteristics.
 If you’re actively trying to keep track of how you answered, you are not answering it naturally.
-The Caliper website does mention that they’ve built in measures to reduce applicant faking (“low fake-ability”, which is odd to word it this way but it’s a marketing material so whatever).
+The Caliper website does mention that they’ve built-in measures to reduce applicant faking (“low fake-ability”, which is odd to word it this way but it’s marketing material so whatever).
 Acquiescence is a type of respondent bias, a feature of applicant faking.
-Again, all of this is assuming that the employer is looking for applicants in a singular investigative lens, or what the wording of those items infer.
+Again, all of this is assuming that the employer is looking for applicants through a singular investigative lens, or what the wording of those items infers.
 This tip contradicts itself.

 - This entire premise seems to be based on how she answered the test, operating on the premise that since she “passed” the test, her way must be the best approach to win.
 This is attribution bias and confirmation bias.